 Getting a dental implant requires a surgical procedure, during which your Dental Studio at Mark Center practitioner implants a metal post in your jawbone.
 This serves as the root for your replacement tooth.

 Dental Studio at Mark Center offers dental implants to replace a single missing tooth or a set of missing teeth.
-Contact our office to find out how many implanted metal posts will be needed to support the number of teeth you want to replace.
+Contact our Alexandria office to find out how many implanted metal posts will be needed to support the number of teeth you want to replace.

 Dental crowns are ideal when your tooth needs to be restored, either because an accident chipped away a portion or because decay compromised the tooth’s structural integrity.
 Once the crown is in place, it looks and feels just like a natural tooth.
 Crowns are particularly ideal for molars because they give you a sturdy chewing surface.

 The process starts with a minor surgical procedure, during which the root for your dental implant is set into your jawbone.
 Then, a waiting process starts so your bone can integrate with the metal post, giving your replacement tooth or teeth a sturdy foundation.
 This process, called osseointegration, may take several months.

 Once your jawbone has healed and the post is sturdily implanted, your Dental Studio at Mark Center provider affixes your replacement tooth — called a crown — to it.
-Your crown is shaped, sized, and colored to perfectly match the surrounding teeth.
+Your crown is shaped, sized, and colored to perfectly match the surrounding teeth at our Alexandria dental office.

 Maintaining your dental implant is as easy as taking care of your other teeth.
 Brush, floss, and get regular dental exams at Dental Studio at Mark Center and your dental implant can last your lifetime.